According to recent data from the American Bankruptcy Institute, there were 1.2 million personal bankruptcy filings in the United States in 2012.

 If you’re depending on credit cards to get by or have a very poor credit history, you may end up filing for bankruptcy to get a fresh start.
 According to NerdWallet.com, the average credit card debt per U.S. household is $15,204, which equates to Americans nationwide owing $848 billion in credit card bills.

-Since credit card interest rates are usually much higher than secured loans, like mortgages, many people excessively piling on credit card debt may ultimately feel like their best option is to file bankruptcy.
+Since credit card interest rates are usually much higher than secured loans, like mortgages, many people excessively piling on credit card debt may ultimately feel like their best option is to file for chapter 7 bankruptcy.

 5. Unexpected Expenses